Pandalian

-Pandalian (魔豆奇伝パンダリアン, Madou Kiden Pandarian) (or PandaMonium) is an animated television series produced by Studio Kuma, Planet Entertainment and Nelvana, based on the characters created by Taiwanese company TVbean.
+Pandalian (魔豆奇伝パンダリアン, Madou Kiden Pandarian) (or PandaMonium) is a Japanese-Canadian-American animated television series produced by Studio Kuma, Planet Entertainment and Nelvana, based on the characters created by Taiwanese company TVbean.
 It was directed by Hideaki Ohba with Hideki Sonoda and Robert Tinkler as series writers.
 The series first broadcast 19 December 2004 on TTV Main Channel.
 Its first Japanese broadcast started on Animax on 8 January 2005, followed by Tokyo MX in April 2005.
 The series premiered in Canada on YTV on 5 July 2006 and is part of the KidSuite package in 2016.
 Funimation and Nelvana holds the series rights outside Asia, until Funimation's buyout by Sony and the merger with Crunchyroll in 2021 resulting Nelvana to fully handle the series's rights after.

 Plot

 It follows the story of a fairy named Mi who is sent to Planet Pandasia to warn the residents about a great evil that threatens to destroy Pandasia.
 She chooses a heroic panda named Toby to defeat King Audie and his minions, Gold and Silver, who want to collect the seven Beans of Power and rid Pandasia of its colourful, beautiful environment and replace it with a dark wasteland.